John Swinney and Stephen Flynn defend LEZ on day of protest in Aberdeen

-John Swinney and Stephen Flynn have backed Aberdeen’s Low Emission Zone while on a while-stop general election tour of the north-east on the day protesters came out to oppose the scheme.
+John Swinney and Stephen Flynn have backed Aberdeen’s Low Emission Zone while on a whistle-stop general election tour of the north-east on the day protesters came out to oppose the scheme.

 The first minister met SNP candidates and party supporters across the Granite City, Aberdeenshire and Moray ahead of the general election on July 4.